1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 There are two vacant houses on the Mill Pond this season.
 Mr. and Mrs. Schramm are not in their cottage but are staying in Philadelphia this summer; they would like to rent but no one has taken the house.
 Miss Peebles and Miss Jeffers have gone abroad; they would like to sell their cottage.

-Fernbank Cottage has a new lantern for its front porch.
+Fernbank has a new lantern for its front porch.
 It is a copper lantern.
-It runs by electric lights.
+It runs by electric light.
 It is going to be put up as soon as the man comes to put it up.

 July 31, 1927.
 Woods Hole, Mass.